eastonwhite/pop-bio-workshop/README.md

-Workshop for first-year Population Biology workshop
+Workshop for first-year Population Biology students
 ======================================

 This repo will contain files for workshop for incoming pop bio students.